Academic staff

 downloads of outputs this month

-The Creative Technologies Research Centre (CTRC) is co-directed with Prof Lizzie Jackson to advance research and enterprise in the areas of film, digital production, video games, sound and music.
-Previously, as Chair of Sonic Research Group (SRG), I brought together academic staff and postgraduate research students to engage in the concepts, cultures, creative practices and technologies of sound and music, and to nurture research in this field across the spectrum of academic engagement.
+At LSBU, I am a member of the Immersive Media Research Group.
+Until July 2024, I co-directed The Creative Technologies Research Centre (CTRC) with Prof Lizzie Jackson to advance research and enterprise in the areas of film, digital production, video games, sound and music.
+Previously, as Chair of Sonic Research Group (SRG), I brought together academic staff and postgraduate research students to engage in the concepts, cultures, creative practices and technologies of sound and music, and to nurture research in this field.

 Courses taught